softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 You can also write docstrings for classes, methods, and modules, but you should usually aim to add docstring comments to your code wherever you can, particularly for critical or complex functions.

-Let’s add one to our code now, within the `fahr_to_celsius` function.
+Let's add one to our code now, within the `fahr_to_celsius` function.

 ```python
     """Convert fahrenheit to Celsius.